Enterprise Podcast Production Guide 2026: How Leading Brands Launch, Scale, and Measure Podcast Success

 External (Thought Leadership, ABM, Partner Co-Marketing)

 Thought leadership podcasts feature internal subject matter experts and external voices.
 These shows support reputation, credibility, and demand generation.
 For example, The CRE Exchange Podcast by The Altus Group connects industry professionals through expert insights in commercial real estate.
-The Shaping Sustainable Places Podcast by Skanska highlights sustainability leaders, reinforcing the company’s position in ESG innovation.
+The Shaping Sustainable Places Podcast by Skanska highlights sustainability leaders, which reinforces the company’s position in ESG innovation.

 ABM-aligned podcasts include guests from strategic accounts.
 They help open doors, create relationships, and generate content that supports sales conversations.
 The Talent Acquisition Podcast by Sagemark HR is built around this model, bringing in decision-makers from target accounts and converting guest appearances into pipeline opportunities.